shyamal-anadkat/shyamal-anadkat.github.io/_posts/2024-08-20-deep-tech-blueprint.md

 XI.
 Find believers, not just investors.
 You need backers who understand what a ten-year slog means.
 Someone who knows that building quantum computers isn’t just another web app—and who’s patient.

 XII.
-Build networks of weirdos.
+Build networks of "talent-dense" colleagues.
 Collaborate with physicists, chemists, roboticists, philosophers.
 Deep tech thrives at the edges where disciplines blur and fresh sparks fly.

 XIII.
 Lead from the lab floor.